Echosmith: Early life

 The group grew up in a musical household playing multiple instruments throughout their childhood.
 The band has mentioned that numerous rock artists, including Coldplay, Echo & the Bunnymen, the Smiths, the Killers, U2, Joy Division, and Fleetwood Mac influenced them while growing up and encouraged them to make music together.
-Echosmith's youngest sibling, Graham, plays drums.
-The only female member in the group, Sydney, is co-lead vocalist for the band, often contributing on tambourine and keyboard.
+The youngest sibling, Graham, plays drums.
+The only female sibling, Sydney, is co-lead vocalist for the band, often contributing on tambourine and keyboard.
 Noah plays bass and sings back-up vocals for the band.
-The oldest sibling, Jamie, was co-lead singer, and played guitar before he left the band in 2016.
-Graham was diagnosed with autism as a child.
+Jamie was co-lead singer and played guitar before leaving the band.
+Graham is diagnosed with autism.